-Yet for some reason, transferring that concept to a dog is out of the question.
-Granted, you and your dog share no genetic connections.
-But not all personality traits are inherited.
+But for some reason, transferring that concept to a dog is out of the question.
+Although you and your dog share no genetic connections, not all personality traits are inherited.
 A large percentage of personal characteristics are actually learned behaviors.

-Animals – and dogs in particular – are shaped by learned behaviors, too.
-Like kids, they are highly intuitive creatures with a unique ability to pick up on their “parents” personalities, character traits, even moods.
+Animals — and dogs in particular — are shaped by learned behaviors, too.
+Like kids, they are highly intuitive creatures with a unique ability to pick up on their parents’ personalities, character traits, even moods.
 If you don’t believe me pay attention to your dog the next time you’re running late and frantically tearing your house apart looking for your car keys.
-There is a good chance your dog will be just as excited as you are, simply because he’s mirroring your energy level.
+There’s a good chance your dog will be just as excited as you are because he’s mirroring your energy level.

 1. Your life needs structure.

 Dogs thrive when they have structure.
 Without it, they can become neurotic or even aggressive.
 Whether we want to admit it or not, you and I require structure, too.
 Although too much structure can be a bad thing, we need regular and consistent spiritual routines to stay centered, balanced and connected to God.